superchordate/rshiny-template-auth/README.md

   - Go to https://console.cloud.google.com/customer-identity/providers and click "APPLICATION SETUP DETAILS" on the right.
   - Copy the `apiKey` and `authDomain` to replace `paste_key_here` and `paste_domain_here`, respectively.
 Don't include any `'` or `"`.

 * Authorize the local R Shiny development domain.
   - Run the app and note the URL.
 For me it is "http://127.0.0.1:4201/?".
   - Go to https://console.cloud.google.com/customer-identity/providers and click Settings (expand the left sidebar).
   - Click "Security".
 We need to authorize the domain part of this: 127.0.0.1.
   - Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE."

+* Authorize the Oauth client for your Firebase app.
+Only necessary if you are using Sign In with Google.
-  - If you are using Sign In with Google: We also need to add it to the Oauth client's Authorized redirect URIs.
-Go to https://console.cloud.google.com/apis/credentials and select your Oauth client.
+  - Go to https://console.cloud.google.com/apis/credentials and select your Oauth client.
-  - Under "Authorized redirect URIs", click "+ ADD URI."
+  - Under "Authorized redirect URIs", click "+ ADD URI".
-  - Enter "http://127.0.0.1" (or the value you see) and click "SAVE".
+  - Enter your the auth handler URL for you `authDomain`.
+Take `https://authDomain/__/auth/handler` and replace "authDomain" with your `authDomain`.

 If you aren't using email, or aren't using Log In with Google, set the appropriate value to `FALSE` at `app/server.R` line 4.